fluidity-money/long.so/HACKING.md

-# Long Tail
+# Longtail

-Long Tail is powered by Seawater, a concentrated liquidity AMM.
+Longtail is powered by Seawater, a concentrated liquidity AMM.
 It lives in the `pkg/seawater` directory, with some code to dispatch into it living in `pkg/sol`.

-## Developing on Long Tail
+## Developing on Longtail